junesdream/quiz_game/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [your-email@example.com].
+Please report unacceptable behavior to @junesdream GitHub .

 ## How Can I Contribute?